k-msalehi/laravel-ez-crud/README.md

 # What's changed
 Now you can add `--views` option to create related views,
 e.g. `php artisan make:crud UserController --model=User --views`
+*Created view files are based on bootstrap 5*

 By defualt, views trying to extends from `layouts.app`; To customize them you can use
 `php artisan vendor:publish --provider="KMsalehi\LaravelEzCrud\EzCrudServiceProvider"`